Bunya Landfill Gas Project

 Project Information:

 The project operates under the Carbon Credits (Carbon Farming Initiative, Electricity Generation from Landfill Gas) Methodology Determination 2021.
-This methodology involves the installation of gas collection systems, wells and pipes, into the landfill mass to capture methane generated by decomposing organic waste.
-Instead of venting this potent greenhouse gas into the atmosphere or simply flaring it, the captured gas is combusted in a generator to produce renewable electricity.
+This methodology involves the installation of wells and pipes to capture methane (CH4) generated by decomposing organic waste.
+Instead of venting this potent greenhouse gas into the atmosphere, it is combusted in a generator to produce renewable electricity.
+This process converts the methane into carbon dioxide (which has a significantly lower global warming potential) and generates Australian Carbon Credit Units (ACCUs) for the abatement achieved, while simultaneously feeding power into the local grid.